 Dr. Kedikoglou said that Impulse Dynamics is committed to developing its operations in China and making Cardiac Contractility Modulation and the Optimizer® available to Chinese heart failure patients with the approved indication.
 The company plans to start commercial sales in China in due course.

-About the Optimizer® and CCM® Therapy
+About the Optimizer® Integra CCM-D™ System and CCM® Therapy

 About Impulse Dynamics